expo/fyi/android-app-size.md

 ### Why did my APK size increase after upgrading to React Native 0.73?

-React Native 0.73 / Expo SDK 50 bumped the `minSdkVersion` to `23`.
-This had the side effect of making the default value of [`extractNativeLibs`](https://developer.android.com/guide/topics/manifest/application-element#extractNativeLibs`) to `false`.
+React Native 0.73, which is used in Expo SDK 50, bumped the Android `minSdkVersion` to `23`.
+This had the side effect of changing the default value of [`extractNativeLibs`](https://developer.android.com/guide/topics/manifest/application-element#extractNativeLibs`) to `false`.

 > If set to "false", your native libraries are stored uncompressed in the APK.
 Although your APK might be larger, your application loads faster because the libraries load directly from the APK at runtime.